 DARZALEX can decrease white blood cell counts which help fight infections, and blood cells called platelets which help to clot blood.

-Tell your doctor if you develop fever or if you have signs of bruising or bleeding.
+develop fever or if you have signs of bruising or bleeding.

 The following precautions should be taken to reduce your risk of infection or bleeding: